For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Sustainability is one of the key themes in which ACT researchers are active.
+Sustainability is one of the greatest challenges that the world faces, and one of the key themes in which ACT researchers are active.
 At the core of this theme is the question of how we move towards a future that can sustain itself both ecologically and socially.
 At ACT, we are interested in the transformation toward sustainability in a twofold manner.
-In the first place, we seek to understand transformations towards sustainable goals, such as a carbon neutral economy, the social sustainability of business practices, land use and regulation.
-However, the path towards these goals is as important as the goals themselves.
-That is why, second, we want to understand the sustainability of transformations themselves.
-We are particularly interested in exploring whether the process of transformation is conducted in an equitable and socially sustainable manner with due regard to the different approaches to governance and transformation.
-Balancing these choices will be a key element of our research interests exploring, understanding and fostering sustainable transformation.
-In both roles we do not see private law as merely instrumental, but also as a strong normative agent of change.
+In the first place, we seek to understand and imagine the role of private law in transformations towards sustainable goals, such as a carbon neutral economy, the sustainability of social and business practices, land use and regulation.
+These transformations happen at a local, national, European/regional, transnational or global level.
+Secondly, we are particularly interested in exploring whether and how the process of transformation is conducted in an equitable and socially sustainable manner with due regard to the rule of law and the different approaches to governance.